paulitolinhares/component-design/presentation/presentation.md

 - What is a component
 - Using input/output to decouple components
 - Accepting only the right amount of data to render the component
-- Spliting UI from business logic
+- Splitting UI from business logic
   - Contributing to the component library
 - Lifting state

 ---

-> "Components let you split the UI into independent, reusable pieces, and think about each piece in isolation.
-This page provides an introduction to the idea of components."
+> "Components let you split the UI into independent, reusable pieces, and think about each piece in isolation."

 Taken from [React documentation](https://reactjs.org/docs/components-and-props.html)